-During 2015-16, the Board considered the cases of 36 licensees who had allegedly breached the conditions of their licence or whose behaviour in the community was giving cause for concern.
+During 2016-17, the Board considered the cases of 35 licensees who had allegedly breached the conditions of their licence or whose behaviour in the community was giving cause for concern.

 The Board recommended that 24 licensees be recalled to custody.
-The Board subsequently released 5 of these individuals and 15 were not re-released.
-There were 4 cases withdrawn because of additional sentences.
-In addition, the Scottish Ministers referred to the Board 8 cases of life prisoners where they had revoked the licences.
-Of these, none were re-released.
+The Board subsequently released 8 of these individuals and 11 were not re-released.
+There were 5 cases withdrawn because of additional sentences.
+In addition, the Scottish Ministers referred to the Board 11 cases of life prisoners where they had revoked the licences.
+Of these, 4 were re-released.

-Warning letters were issued to 7 licensees, 2 were deferred and 3 cases will be considered in 2016-17.
+Warning letters were issued to 9 licensees and 2 were deferred.

-The Board was also required to convene Tribunals to consider the cases of 39 life prisoners who had been recalled to custody in previous years.
-In 13 cases the Tribunals directed re-release on licence and in 26 cases the Tribunals of the Board did not direct re-release on life licence.
+The Board was also required to convene Tribunals to consider the cases of 45 life prisoners who had been recalled to custody in previous years.
+In 4 cases the Tribunals directed re-release on licence and in 41 cases the Tribunals of the Board did not direct re-release on life licence.